 you're self-isolating because you’ve been told by the NHS that you’ve come into contact with someone who has coronavirus

-the NHS has sent you a letter advising you to shield because you’re ‘extremely vulnerable’ - find out more about shielding on NHS inform
+the NHS has sent you a letter telling you to shield because you’re ‘extremely vulnerable’ - find out more about shielding on the Welsh government website

-You can read the government guidance about self-isolating on NHS inform.
+You can read the government guidance about self-isolating on GOV.UK.

 If you have a health condition but you’re not classed as extremely vulnerable, you can find out what to do if you’re worried about working.